Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

-Thence
+{Thence}

-Setting $\Omega_k\longrightarrow0$, that is $k/a_0^2 \longrightarrow 0$, is a common simplifying assumption within the framework of cosmological inflation.
-Setting $\Omega_r\longrightarrow0$ is a reasonable approximation for the relatively recent universe, (say $z<100$), as long as one does not try to extrapolate all the way back to the CMB.
-That is, in this approximation
+{Setting} $\Omega_k\longrightarrow0$, that is, $k/a_0^2 \longrightarrow 0$, is a common simplifying assumption within the framework of cosmological inflation.
+Setting $\Omega_r\longrightarrow0$ is a reasonable approximation for the relatively recent universe (say $z<100$), as long as one does not try to extrapolate all the way back to the CMB.